codingcyclist/ha_strava/README.md

 ## Configuration/Customization
 _Strava Home Assistant only supports configuration through the Home Assitant UI.
 Configuration via. `configuration.yaml` will be deprecated (official announcement to the HA community)[https://www.home-assistant.io/blog/2020/04/14/the-future-of-yaml/] and is therefore not supported._

 Upon completion of the installation process, the Strava Home Assistant integration **automatically creates device- and sensor entities** for you to access data from your most recent Strava activities.
-The number of sensor entities varies, depending on how many of your most recent Strava activities you whish to track from within Home Assistant (5 + 1 sensors per activity)
+The number of sensor entities varies, depending on how many of your most recent Strava activities you whish to track from within Home Assistant (5 + 1 sensors per activity).
+Per default, only sensor entities for the **two most recent Strava activities** are visible in Home Assistant.
+Please read the section below to learn how to change the number of visible sensor entities for Strava Home Assistant.

 ### Increase/Decrease the number of Strava activities avaiable in Home Assistant
 You can always **adjust the number of Strava activities you whish to track** from within Home Assistant (min 1; max 10).